eluzuriaga/ProgrammingAssignment2/README.md

 2.  get the value of the matrix
 3.  set the value of the inverse
 4.  get the value of the inverse
+###

- makeCacheMatrix: This function creates a special "matrix" object that can cache its inverse.
+`makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.

     cacheSolve <- function(x, ...) {
         minv <- x$getinv()